-There are more ways to get a better rate, besides choosing a shorter rate lock period.
-The more the down payment, the smaller your interest rate will be, as you will be entering the loan with more equity.
-You might opt to pay points to bring down your interest rate for the life of the loan, meaning you pay more initially.
-To a lot of people, this makes sense and is a good deal..
+There are more ways to get a good rate, besides agreeing to a shorter rate lock period.
+The larger the down payment, the smaller the rate will be, since you will have more equity from the start.
+You could opt to pay points to bring down your interest rate over the loan term, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to reduce the interest rate over the term of the loan.
+You pay more up front, but you'll save money in the long run.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.